waynodiablo/Oystercard/practice_project_week/README.md

 * 11.00am: group code review.
 * 12.00pm: announcement of teams and [design your project](./project_design_workshop.md) workshop.

+### Wednesday

+* 2.00pm: Final projects idea generation workshop (like the one for practice projects).

 ### Friday

 * 4.00pm: Technical presentations.
 You'll give a technical presentation about your project.
 See the [guidelines](./presentation_guidelines.md).